Oktobar 1864: Post breakup

-After Oktobar 1864 disbanded, Goran and Ljubomir Tomanović formed the alternative rock band Braća Left with two former members of the band Armagedon, Miodrag Šuša (guitar, vocals) and Goran Milanović (drums).
+After Oktobar 1864 disbanded, Goran and Ljubinko Tomanović formed the alternative rock band Braća Left with two former members of the band Armagedon, Miodrag Šuša (guitar, vocals) and Goran Milanović (drums).
 They released two studio albums, Braća Left 1 (1994) and Braća Left 2 (1996).
 Tanja Jovićević made a guest appearance on the latter, in the song "Anđeo" ("Angel").
 After Braća Left disbanded, Tomanović started the band Manú.

 Tanja Jovićević pursued solo career as a jazz singer, often appearing on albums by other artists.
 In 1990, on a festival in Ulm, she held a performance entitled Anđeoski prah (Angel Dust) with Ekatarina Velika frontman Milan Mladenović.
 She toured with Ekatarina Velika and Bajaga i Instruktori as guest.
 She sang in the theatre play Look Homeward, Angel directed by Balša Đogo.
 In the 2000s, she returned to performing rock with her backing bands Oktobar and Happy Family.
 She provided vocals for the album 10 (2010) by the band Richbitch, performing for some time with them.
 With pianist Vlada Maričić, she recorded the album Magija koja ne prestaje (Magic That Doesn't Stop), featuring, alongside Maričić's compositions, covers of Oktobar 1864 songs "Carte Blanche" and "Želim te".

 Željko Mitrović performed for a time with the comedy band Rokeri s Moravu.
 He founded Pink TV station and City Records label, Goran Tomanović working as an editor for the latter.

 In 2006, PGP-RTB successor PGP-RTS reissued Igra bojama and Crni ples on CD.